spember/backbone-vertebrae/README.md

 *	[Jasmine][jasmine]: BDD JS testing
 *	[Bower][bower]: Package Manager; use to download libraries rather than check into source code

+The overall goal of encouraging the usage of a task runner like [Grunt][grunt] is to reinforce and encourage practices from the server-side world to your front end code.

 ### Overview and Layout